flutter/website/animations/index.md

 Animations fall into one of two categories: tween- or physics-based.
 The following sections explain what these terms mean, and points you to resources where you can learn more.
-Note that, in some cases, the best documentation we currently have is example code in the Flutter gallery.
-More docs and examples will be forthcoming.
+In some cases, the best documentation we currently have is example code in the Flutter gallery.

 ### Tween animation